 His research included several studies of supplementation with NR on Mice and Humans, with the most relevant being the 2 human tests.

-In the first study, one Human subject was given a single dose 1,000 mg of NR each morning for 7 days.
+In the first experiment, one Human subject was given a single dose 1,000 mg of NR each morning for 7 days.
 Blood levels of NAD+ and metabolites were 9 times the first day and every 24 hours thereafter.

 From the results shown in chart above, we see NAD+ levels did not rise until 4 hours after ingesting, peaked at around 8 hours.
 They remained elevated but seemed to be declining slightly at 24 hours.

-The second study involving human subjects included 12 individuals that were given 3 doses of 100,300, or 1,000 mg of NR with a washout period of 7 days between doses.
+The second experiment involving human subjects included 12 individuals that were given 3 doses of 100,300, or 1,000 mg of NR with a washout period of 7 days between doses.
 Blood levels of NAD+ were recorded at 1, 2, 4, 8, and 24 hours.

 100 mg per day